Panyaprach/task360/README.md

 docker-compose up
 ```
 Then, go check your services is running at `localhost:8080`
-> **Note:** Do not worry if you found error occur in Spring Boot Application.
-You just wait until MySQL container available.
+> **Note:** Don't worry if you found error occurring in Spring Boot Application.
+You just need to wait until MySQL container available.
 The container will refresh itself.

 #### Endpoints